 In addition, the AEC incorporates and is associated by virtue of its clerical outreach with a number of institutions and societies, which are used as needed for the purposes of mission.
 These include the following:

 The Anglican Association of Colleges and Schools

-The Association is the in-house accrediting body for the educational institutions of the AEC, also being open to other institutions offering programmes of a Christian nature.
+The Association was founded as the in-house accrediting body for the educational institutions of the AEC, also being open to other institutions offering programmes of a Christian nature.